 Civil marriages at a district Register Office or Approved Premises

-You may marry or enter into a partnership by civil ceremony at any register office or other building which is licensed to do so.
+You may marry or enter into a partnership by civil ceremony at any Register Office or other building (an Approved Premise) in England and Wales which is licensed to do so.
 A civil marriage or partnership ceremony cannot contain any religious content.

-However, if one or both parties are foreign nationals from a country outside the European Economic Area (EEA), the couple must attend a Designated Register Office [PDF e together to attest the notice of marriage before a Superintendent Registrar.
+- However, if one or both parties are foreign nationals from a country outside the European Economic Area (EEA), the couple must both attend a Designated Register Office in England or Wales to attest the notice of marriage before a Superintendent Registrar.

-- If you want to arrange a civil ceremony in Blackpool, see the accompanying information
+If you want to arrange a civil ceremony in Blackpool, look at our Wedding Venues

 If you want to arrange a ceremony in a venue outside of Blackpool, look at the Civil marriages and partnerships: approved premises list which covers the whole of England and Wales.